 Unlike high school, where courses are measured in units, college- and university-level courses are measured in credit hours.
 Most courses are three credit hours.
-To graduate from LC, you need 124 credit hours.
+To graduate from Lynchburg, you need 124 credit hours.
 That’s roughly 41 courses.

 To graduate on time, you need to take 15.5 credit hours each semester, or about five courses.
 The minimum number of hours per semester you can take and still be considered a full-time student is 12, and the maximum hours you can take without paying overload fees is 18.
 Try to stay between 15-18 hours each semester so you can graduate on time!

 The 124 hours you need to graduate are divided into General Education, majors, minors, and elective credit.

 All students complete the same general education courses (51 hours).
 General education courses give you the knowledge and skills to be a successful citizen and professional.

 All students also declare a major by the end of their sophomore year.
 The major you choose determines whether you receive a BA (bachelor of arts) or a B.S. (bachelor of science) degree.
 Some students choose to complete joint or double majors, which include study in more than one academic field.